 The Policy provides that LIPA should "Inform customers of the burden of taxes, PILOTs, assessments, and fees in their electric bills."

-- LIPA Staff regularly meets with media, stakeholders, and local leaders to discuss the impact of taxes on energy bills. - LIPA Staff also provides a quarterly update to LIPA's Community Advisory Board that includes a standing item on tax reduction efforts across the service territory.
+- LIPA Staff regularly meets with media, stakeholders, and local leaders to discuss the impact of taxes on energy bills. - LIPA Staff also provides updates to LIPA's Community Advisory Board on tax reduction efforts across the service territory.